 But the great thing about writing regularly for a blog, is that it builds your confidence and your skill set.

 Perhaps even more importantly, you will build up a big catalogue of writing to showcase, when you do start pitching for work.

-If you’re interested in freelance writing, you can also pick up a free copy, of 200+ freelance writing niches and sub-niches here.
+Pick up a free copy, of 200+ freelance writing niches here.

 Blogging obviously something I’m doing and while you don’t simply make money via blogging itself, there are various ways you can make money from your blog once you have enough traffic.

 Key ways that people tend to make money from their blogs is through having Ads on their blog, such as via google adsense or other Ad network, affiliate marketing, sponsored posts, or selling advertising space.